Ready to make a decision

 • If a person is receiving cancer immuno-oncology therapies.”

 People who fall into one of these three categories will be requested to wear full Personal Protective Equipment for their visit, which we will happily supply.
-RSL LifeCare are constantly monitoring the guidance given by the Government, the public health departments and the aged care industry, so that we can continue to protect the health and wellbeing of our residents.
+RSL LifeCare are constantly monitoring the guidance given by the Government, the public health departments and the Residential Care industry, so that we can continue to protect the health and wellbeing of our residents.

 • Compassionate Visits